Yuhala/tees-for-dummies/sgx/README.md

   <img src="sgx-vas.png" alt="SGX memory design" width="50%">
 </p>

-In a production setting, [remote attestation](https://arxiv.org/pdf/2204.06790) is used to authenticate the hardware (i.e., it supports SGX) and ensure enclave code has not been tampered with.
+In a production setting, [remote attestation](https://arxiv.org/pdf/2204.06790) is used to authenticate the hardware (i.e., verify it actually supports SGX) and ensure enclave code has not been tampered with.

 ## System setup